PedroCristo/README-TEST/TESTING.md

 ### Fixed Bug

-* After hours of trying to figure out out to clear this error on the terminal by asking my colleagues on the Slack community searching online, I decided to call the Code  Institute Tutor Assistance.
+* After hours of trying to figure out out to clear this error on the terminal by asking my colleagues on the Slack community and searching online, I decided to call the Code Institute Tutor Assistance.
 I was advised, by the tutor, to reset my database on Heroku and then run migrate on the terminal.
-I followed the advice and I fixed the issue by resetting the database.
+I followed the advice and I fixed the issue by resetting my project database.